Washington State Registration

 - Submit a completed Washington State broker registration application;

 - Disclose the franchise broker’s proposed method for doing business;

 - Disclose a list of the broker’s qualifications and business history;

 - Disclose any injunction or administration order(s) or conviction(s) of the broker; and

 - Disclose the broker’s financial history.

 Useful Links Concerning Washington’s Franchise Laws

-- Washington Dept Financial Institutions FAQ Page - This is the primary FAQ resource page published by the Washington State Dept of FInancial Institutions.
+- Washington Department Financial Institutions FAQs - This is the primary FAQ resource page published by the Washington State Department of Financial Institutions.
 This page includes links to Washington’s franchise registration application and includes franchise registration facts.

-- Washington Franchise Investment Protection Act - This is a link to the Washington’s Franchise Investment protection Act and is a useful reference for evaluating Washington franchise law.
+- Washington Franchise Investment Protection Act - This is a link to Washington’s Franchise Investment Protection Act and is a useful reference for evaluating Washington franchise law.

-To learn more about how we can help you with your franchise registrations and growing your franchise in Washington State and across the United States contact us at (800) 976-4904 or contact us.
+To learn more about how we can help you with your franchise registrations and growing your franchise in Washington State and across the United States, contact us at (800) 976-4904 or contact us online.